rethomas67/Dynamic_ReadMe/Develop/READMEExample.md

-# Sample ReadMe
+# Sample Readme

  ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description

 ### Create a professional README.MD file.
 The Inquirer package is used to prompt the user to enter the title of the project and information to the sections labeled Description, Installation, Usage, License, Contributing, Tests, and Questions.
+A class generateMarkdown is used to generate the user input into a professional markdown file.

 ## Table of Contents